lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 I initially worked on the dataset using Google Colabs as it has free GPU-access and a convenient notebook style format [27].
 I was able to perform preliminary EDA by loading in the data from a CSV file.
 However, loading the whole CSV file into a dataloader for the training was impractical and I chose to create a custom dataset using PyTorch Geometric's Dataset class.
 This offered several advantages:

 - Although the dataset was small (only 1513 rows with a few columns of data) it was more efficient to load the CSV file once, perform the processing and save each processed molecule.
 Otherwise we would have to load and process the csv file each time we created the dataloader.
-- If in future work we decided to work with more data and the dataset was bigger than CPU memory, using a custom dataset would be more flexible for loading the dataset.
+- If in future work we decided to work with more data and the dataset was bigger than CPU memory, using a custom dataset would be more flexible for loading.
 - A custom dataset is more flexible for working with non-tabular datatypes.
 - We would be able to perform any pre-transforms or transforms to the data while creating the dataset and only have to perform this once.

 Google Colabs was very useful at the beginning of the project but some issues arose as I streamlined the project and implemented more models:
 - The notebook became very long with all the models, analysis and random cells used to understand what the code was doing.
-- I had to install PyTorch Geometric, Deepchem and RDKit everytime I loaded the the notebook as these were not pre-installed in Colabs.
+- I had to install PyTorch Geometric, Deepchem and RDKit everytime I loaded the notebook as these were not pre-installed in Colabs.
 - I had to create the dataset and dataloaders each time I loaded the notebook.
 I managed to save the processed molecules in my Google Drive but loading these each session was longer than performing the processing and saving it in the memory of the session.
 - GPU-access was limited with the free version, I paid for Colab Pro but it did not suffice for heavy-use.